cejimenez0123/aws-cloud-practitioner-C02/domain1-cloudconcepts.md

 ### What is AWS Outposts?
 ### How do Availability Zones within AWS Regions contribute to disaster recovery and high availability?
 ### How do AWS Edge locations and Amazon CloudFront improve content delivery?
+  Edge Locations cache resources closer to custoemers so they get information quicker.
 ### What is an API in the context of AWS?
+Application Programming Interface, predertermined way to interact with AWS services ex.
+Launch EC2 instance
 ### What is the primary method of interacting with AWS services?

 ### What are the main ways to interact with AWS services?
 ### Why is automation important in cloud deployment?
 ### What is the primary advantage of using AWS Elastic Beanstalk over manual methods like the AWS Management Console?
 ### What is AWS Elastic Beanstalk used for?
+Elastic Beanstalk is a service for deploying and scaling web applications and services.
+Upload your code and Elastic Beanstalk automatically handles the deployment—from capacity provisioning, load balancing, and auto scaling to application health monitoring.
 ### How does AWS CloudFormation help in managing AWS resources?
+With CloudFormation we can modify and update the resources in your existing stacks in a controlled and predictable way.
+By using templates to manage your stack changes, you have the ability to apply version control to your AWS infrastructure just as you do with the software running on it.
 ### What are the main components of AWS Global Infrastructure?
 ### Which AWS services automatically run across multiple Availability Zones?
 ### What is the recommended best practice for deploying infrastructure in AWS?